-For the purposes of this post, I’m going to define cheating as something you’ve done that affects the normal outcome of the game.
-For example, if you modify the equipment or find a way to get information that’s not available to the other players, you’re cheating.
+For this post, I’m going to define cheating as something you’ve done that affects the normal outcome of the game.
+For example, you’re cheating if you modify the equipment or find a way to get information that’s not available to the other players.

 Marking the cards is cheating.
 Changing the size of your bet after the outcome is determined is cheating.
 Bribing the dealer to give you signals regarding her hole card is cheating.